Chief Executive Officer, Co-Founder

 Ian received a J.D. from Duke University and a B.A. in economics from Denison University.
 Prior to his time at Goodwin, Ian served as an infantry officer in the United States Marine Corps.

-Mark Wetjen is Managing Director, Head of Global Policy at The Depository Trust & Clearing Corporation (DTCC).
+Managing Director, Head of Global Policy at The Depository Trust & Clearing Corporation (DTCC)

 Mark was nominated by President Barack Obama in March 2011, and was unanimously confirmed by the U.S. Senate, to serve as commissioner on the CFTC.
 Mark served as commissioner from October 2011 to August 2015, including 5 months as acting chairman in which he managed daily operations, set overall policy direction of the agency and served as a principal on the U.S. Financial Stability Oversight Council.
 During his tenure, Mark oversaw implementation of the first trading mandate for certain interest rate and credit default swaps and supported and helped craft over 90 proposed and final CFTC rules and orders implementing Dodd-Frank.
 He also was a sponsor of the CFTC’s Global Markets Advisory Committee.